varitoapg/TheYawningPortal-Front/README.md

 ## General Information

 Here it is the end of my trip in ISDI Coders web development bootcamp with my final project.
+And the new beginning of my carreer.
 With The Yawning Portal you can create in an easy way your own characters to play Dungeons and Dragons.
 It is a copy of a simplified D&D spreadsheet to keep your characters.
 If you are a DM it's useful too to save all your NPC of your games.

-This projects works with an API Rest, if you are interested, here you have the link for it: https://github.com/isdi-coders-2022/Alvaro-Parada_Back-Final-Project-202209-BCN
+This projects works with an API Rest, if you are interested, here you have the link for it: https://github.com/varitoapg/TheYwaningPortal-Back

 ## Technologies Used